Crypto-Christianity: Intra-Christian cases

 In addition to Christians practising their faith secretly in a non-Christian society, there have been instances of crypto-Catholics in majority Protestant, or Protestant-dominated territories and Eastern Orthodox countries.
 For example, Catholicism was banned and individual Catholics were legally persecuted in England from 1558 onwards.
 This inspired Recusancy, especially in Ireland.
 Likewise, Catholicism was suppressed in the Russian Empire, in favour of Eastern Orthodoxy, and in Scandinavia, in favour of Lutheranism.

 Crypto-Protestants have sometimes practised in Catholic territories.
 During the early modern era, this was the case for French Huguenots following revocation of the Edict of Nantes.
-More recently, Protestants in Eritrea, a Christian-majority country, number about 2% of the population and often practice in secret to avoid persecution and torture from the authorities.
+More recently, Protestants in Eritrea, an Eritrean Orthodox Tewahedo Church-majority country, number about 2% of the population and often practice in secret to avoid persecution and torture from the authorities.

 Additionally, historically Eastern Orthodox populations in the Balkans and Eastern Europe that had come under the dominion of various Roman Catholic polities (the Republic of Venice, the Austro-Hungarian Empire, and the Polish-Lithuanian Commonwealth) from the Middle Ages through the Early Modern era were often violently persecuted for not adopting the Catholic faith.
 Compromises were enacted whereby these formerly Orthodox peoples (such as those in western Ukraine) were permitted to retain their ritual peculiarities on condition of recognizing Papal jurisdiction over their ecclesial affairs, yet in many cases the faithful maintained their Orthodox identities despite the superficial concessions made by their hierarchs.